The Good Son (film): Release

 The Good Son was theatrically released on September 24, 1993.
-It was released on VHS and Laserdisc in 1994.
+It was released on VHS and Laserdisc by Fox Video on March 2, 1994.
+It proved successful in the home video market, finishing in the top 30 video rentals of 1994 in the United States.
 A DVD of the film was released on September 11, 2012.
 A Blu-ray release of The Good Son was announced on October 25, 2016 and was released on August 1, 2017.

 Elmer Bernstein's score to The Good Son was released in 1993 by Fox Music.
-The score was orchestrated by Emilie A. Bernstein and Patrick Russ, and featured Cynthia Millar on ondes martenot.
+Recorded at Paramount Studios in California in August 1993, the score was orchestrated by Emilie A. Bernstein and Patrick Russ, and featured Cynthia Millar on ondes martenot.

 A tie-in novel was published alongside the movie's release in 1993, written by Todd Strasser.
 The novel elaborates on the movie, detailing how Henry was born a sociopath, rather than being some personification of evil.
 In the novel, Henry's mother Susan eventually discovers that Henry is unable to understand emotions like love and sorrow, and that pleasure derived from selfish actions and the torment of others are the few things he truly feels.
 The book also concludes differently from the movie, ending with Mark returning to Uncle Wallace's home in Maine one year later.
 Mark and Susan visit Henry's grave, which includes an epitaph: "Without Darkness There Can Be No Light".

+British release

+In the United Kingdom, The Good Son was postponed for cinema release in light of sensitives following the murder of James Bulger in February 1993, due to their perceived similarities.
+It was one of several films depicting child killers to be caught up in controversy following the case, alongside Child's Play 3 (1991) and the banned Mikey (1992).
+As the British Board of Film Classification (BBFC) commented in their annual report, films about wicked children had become a problem for classification, with The Good Son attracting notoriety as "a child murderer played by the world's most popular child star was bound to attract media attention", though they noted its moral centre.
+In mid-1994, after a delay "to let bruised memories fade", The Good Son was rated 18 without cuts for cinema release by the BBFC, citing its strong violence and threat, but the cinema release was cancelled, potentially due to continuing concern about the sensitive subject matter.

+The film was finally released in the UK in 1995 as a video release, but it received 33 seconds of cuts to remove part of the car pileup scene, as it was felt the possibility that such a scene would be copied by mischievous children was too great.
+The BBFC reasoned that the possibility of underage viewing was stronger with home video releases.
+The uncut version of the film was eventually released in Britain as a DVD in 2002, retaining the 18 certificate, as well as the 15 rating from the Irish Film Classification Office.